 Yes, we will have access to the locker rooms for male and female changing.
 Only males are allowed in the male locker rooms and only females are allowed in the female locker rooms.
 We also will have a designated family changing area available.

 Will concessions, food/beverages, be provided?

-No, per SDUSA COVID policies there will be no provided food or beverages provided on-site, including water.
+No, there will be no provided food or beverages provided on-site, including water.
 All dancers and spectators should bring their own food/water/beverages.

 Will there be a warm-up area?

 There will be space in the cafeteria and surrounding hallways for dancers to warm-up.
-We are asking that only the dancer and 1 parent/teacher be in their warm-up area.
-All other spectators should remain within the bleachers in the gym.
-You may bring foam squares, a blanket, etc for their warm-up space.
-Please be sure to maintain social distancing throughout the event.
+You may bring foam squares, a blanket, etc for warm-up space.
+No mats are allowed in the gym.